 "I focus on changing the way we approach how we talk to and interact with, verbally and nonverbally, with one another in personal, organizational and global contexts," Freeman said.

-For instance, Fortune reports microaggressions – subtle and unintentional insults, such as asking an American person of color where they're "really" from – can diminish the happiness of your human capital and drive away talent.
+For instance, Fortune reported that microaggressions – subtle and unintentional insults, such as asking an American person of color where they're "really" from – can diminish the happiness of your human capital and drive away talent.
 Despite employees' intentions, these comments can create a tense and exclusive environment not welcoming to those from marginalized backgrounds.

 To reduce microaggressions in your business, you can invest in company education to discuss diversity in a productive atmosphere.
 Businesses like Freeman's offer diversity and inclusion workshops and trainings, which help a company understand diversity through daily interactions.
-Rather than providing textbook definitions to complicated concepts, she helps business leaders understand better listening and speaking techniques.
+Rather than providing textbook definitions of complicated concepts, she helps business leaders understand better listening and speaking techniques.

 Inclusive communication relates back to customer service, Freeman said, so businesses should also consider how they interact with audiences over social media.
-How will your business respond to comments on Facebook or mentions on Twitter?
+How does your business respond to comments on Facebook or mentions on Twitter?